-Instead of recording in real time, you can record your notes in "step time".
-Each note or chord you press on your keyboard, no matter how long it is played, will be recorded as a note or chord into Music Master, with a length equal to the step value in the Step box.
+Instead of recording in real Time, you can record your notes in "step Time".
+Each note or chord you press on your keyboard, no matter how long it is played, will be recorded (as a note or chord), with a length equal to the step value in the Step box.
 There will be no gap between the notes.
-If you enable the Step Time Note Key button, but not the Step Time Note Velocity button, each note will be registered in Music Master with a velocity equal to the highest allowable no accent velocity as set in the Song Notation Interpretations dialog.
+If you enable the Step Time Note Key button, but not the Step Time Note Velocity button, each note will be registered with a velocity equal to the highest allowable no accent velocity as set in the Song Notation Interpretations dialog.